kannans89/RustRepo/08_Strings/08_Strings.md

 ## String Object

 The String object type is provided in Standard Library.
 Unlike string literal, the string object type is not a part of the core language.
-//need clarity
-It is programmed as a public structure as shown `pub struct String`.Unlike string literal **String** uses ownership concept of Rust language.

-String is a growable collection.It is mutable and UTF-8 encoded type.

-The **String**  object type can be used to represent string values that are provided at runtime.

- String object is allocated in the heap .
+It is defined as public structure in standard library  `pub struct String`.String is a growable collection.It is mutable and UTF-8 encoded type.The **String**  object type can be used to represent string values that are provided at runtime.String object is allocated in the heap.

- //is this reqd
- When you want to grow your string dynamically like a vector we need to use String object.

 ### Syntax